 On Sunday May 21st, Showtime is bringing back Twin Peaks with a look and these characters and their lives 25 years after the show’s finale.
 I am so excited!
 Twin Peaks is such a cult classic, and most people who have taken the time to watch the show at some point in their lives have formed a level of appreciation or even obsession.

 In honor of this truly momentous occasion, I’ve decided to pay homage to Special Agent Dale Cooper and his beloved cherry pie.
-Take a moment to flash back to the 90’s in the video clip below.

 “A cherry pie that’ll kill ya” and a “damn fine cup of coffee” are only a couple of the food and drink references that cult followers of the show will remember.
 There are LOTS of them.
 I can’t think of a better way to revisit these perplexing, sometimes crazy, incredibly nostalgic characters from Twin Peaks than by digging into a slice of my own cherry pie alongside a damn fine cup of coffee.